mikevoets/robot_catcher/README.md

 ## INSTALLATION

 Prerequisites:
-+ Ruby (built with for example rbenv and ruby-build)
++ Ruby 1.9.3 or above (built with for example rbenv and ruby-build)
 + Bundle
 + A Rails application (Rails 3.2.22)